-Or was it a case of: close up, slow-mo lighting a match, shake, drops to ground; close-up on flame, dolly follows line of petrol to book; cut to wide, long-shot, see thunderous explosion, boom!; zoom out at high-angle shot, see you in a slow-mo swagger, ash stains on your flannelette shirt, and remnants from your nuclear powered, good-for-nothing (hopefully only a) paperback, sprinkle down on hundreds of smiling faces in ash laden wisps of paper bearing words from the book which ironically paraphrase it as ‘vampires aren’t real and either are you if you read this’; end wide angle shot of beautiful sunsets of salmon-pink sky, so delicate you could cut it in to sushi and eat it?
+Or was it a case of – close up, slow-mo lighting a match, shakes match, drops match to ground – close-up on flame, dolly follows line of petrol to book – cut to wide, long-shot, see thunderous explosion – zoom out at high-angle shot, see you in a slow-mo swagger, ash stains on your flannelette shirt, and remnants from your nuclear powered, good-for-nothing (hopefully only a) paperback, sprinkle down on hundreds of smiling faces in ash laden wisps of paper bearing words from the book which ironically paraphrase it as ‘vampires aren’t real and either are you if you read this’ – end wide angle shot of beautiful sunsets of salmon-pink sky, so delicate you could cut it in to sushi and eat it?

 I am usually so much my own salmon-sky eating action hero, that I generally don’t feel that pang of guilt if I stop reading a book.
 I rarely do this anyway.
 However, just last night I decided to put down ‘The Turn of the Screw’ for the last time.
-I didn’t look back before I leapt towards my book case and scaled the the shelves like a mad rock climber on a mountain; then I clasped Stephen King’s ‘The Dark Tower‘ in my hands, and hung on for dear life.
-And oh! how I have tried to hang on for this long; finally, after what has been a good couple of months I couldn’t hang on anymore.
+I didn’t look back before I leapt towards my book case and scaled the the shelves like a mad rock climber on a mountain, clasping Stephen King’s ‘The Dark Tower‘ in my hands whilst hanging on for dear life.
+And oh how I have tried to hang on for this long, finally, after what has been a good couple of months I couldn’t hang on anymore.
 I let myself fall from the side of the bookshelf, on to my bed and in to King’s imagination.

 As I fell in to the first of The Dark Tower series, a crow appeared, sitting on my shoulder and began pecking tufts of wool from my jumper and spitting them to the floor, strategically building what looked like a really comfortable nest; but, one that is too small for me to fit in.
 One that cradles a screw so carefully within the remnants of my own wooly jumper.
 One that now has a disco light.
 And party pies – gluten free.
 David Grohl is there.
 Jack Black visits often.
 So does Jack White.